VE5PER/JAVA-GUI/README.md

 # JAVA-GUI

-## BASIC GUI FOR ADMIN-CLIENT EXAM SCHEDULE MANAGEMENT
+## GUI FOR ADMIN-CLIENT EXAM SCHEDULE MANAGEMENT

 The basic GUI utilizes swing concepts within java to create a an interface between the admin(actor) and the client(actor) wherein the admin can create schedules and the client can view it